saransh9174/Source-Code/README.md

 # Source-Code
-Source Code for my game soul crystal made public
+Source Code for my gamejam project
 ############## READ BELOW #########################
 This repo is made for public hosting of my own modified codes,usage for projects can be only requested if approved by me
 ################## LICENSED ##########################